yerimeeei/binfo1_A/README.md

 - Analyze the results of CLIP performed with a protein other than LIN28 using the same method.
 When applying Guided Mission 3, I may need to adjust the methods depending on the experimental approach or protein type.

 ### Progress
-- As an initial step, I applied the entropy and base mutation quantification pipeline from Guided Mission 3 to a CLIP-seq dataset of IGF2BP1 (GSE134383) focusing on the ACTB gene.
+- As an initial step, I applied the entropy and base mutation quantification pipeline from Guided Mission 3 to a CLIP-seq dataset of IGF2BP1 focusing on the ACTB gene.
 This served as a prototype to test my ability to reuse core methods on a different RBP.
+I will upload final analysis code and ppt next week.